SeUniVr/PLC-RE/README.md

 ## 4.4 Business process mining

 This step relies on Disco to generate graphs representing the business process.
-Disco takes as input a CSV file containing the exchanged messages between the PLCs on the CPS model and the values of the PLC registers.
+Disco takes as input a CSV file containing the exchanged messages between the PLCs of the CPS model and the values of the PLCs registers.
-To create this txt file we use a java program to convert the pcap files and the CSV dataset generated from the previous steps.
+To create this CSV file we use a java program to convert the pcap files and the CSV dataset generated from the previous steps.

 The first step is to compile our java program.
 Within the directory **_process-mining_** run the command:
 ```